christopherkang/christopherkang.github.io/quotes.md

 You have to live with your mind your whole life...
 You build your mind.
 So make it into something you want to live with.
 (Marilynne Robinson, h/t [Wired](https://www.wired.com/story/how-we-learned-to-love-pedagogical-vapor-stem/))

 ...while hope might well be foolish, despair is even more so.
 (Robert Zaretsky, [Foreign Affairs](https://www.foreignaffairs.com/articles/2019-11-01/cure-plague-decency))

+"Jude," says Dr. Loehmann.
+"You've come back."
+He takes a breath.
+"Yes," he says.
+"I've decided to stay."
+(Hanya Yanagihara, *A Little Life*)

+We have faith that future generations will know that here, in the middle of the twentieth century, there came a time when men of good will found a way to unite and produce and fight to destroy the forces of ignorance, and intolerance, and slavery, and war.
+(FDR)